rmello4d/TheSustainableDeveloper/brain_control.md

 Our brain registers everything we touch, listen, see, taste, smell, eat.
 Even when you sleep your brain is active.

-A black hole grabbing and absorbing everything within range of your sensory boundaries.
+A black hole grabbing and absorbing everything within range of our sensory boundaries.

 Nothing escapes.